top of page

 A group of heirs competes to solve a wealthy man’s mysterious death.
 Clever puzzles, quirky characters, and a twisting plot.
 Written for Middle Grade / Teen readers.

-Heads Up: language 1+ stupid, 1+ dumb 1+ hell, 2+ idiot, there is a Halloween party and the costume descriptions that come with it witch/ ghost etc, alcohol use/ smoking Some dated stereotypes, mention of suicide.
+Heads Up: Language: 12 stupid, 6 idiot, 3 freak, smoking, drinking, suicide reference, the brother makes up very brief but gross story about worms in a skull around pg 43, there is a Halloween party and the costume descriptions that come with it witch/ ghost etc, Some dated stereotypes.

 A blue train travels through snowy scenery.
 Text: "Agatha Christie," "Murder on the Orient Express," "A Hercule Poirot Mystery."